Hawork History, Family Crest & Coats of Arms

 Early Origins of the Hawork family

 Important Dates for the Hawork family

 This web page shows only a small excerpt of our Hawork research.
-Another 111 words (8 lines of text) covering the years 1447, 1419 and 1447 are included under the topic Early Hawork History in all our PDF Extended History products and printed products wherever possible.
+Another 56 words (4 lines of text) covering the years 1447, 1419 and 1447 are included under the topic Early Hawork History in all our PDF Extended History products and printed products wherever possible.

 Hawork Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Hawork family name include Haworth, Howarth and others.

 Early Notables of the Hawork family (pre 1700)

 More information is included under the topic Early Hawork Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hawork family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Hawork surname or a spelling variation of the name include : George Haworth (c.
 1676-1724), who arrived from Gambleside, Lancashire in 1699; John Haworth, aged 28, settled in New York in 1820; James, John, and Richard Haworth arrived in Philadelphia between 1820 and 1860..